for Emma Jean (“And they saved each other every day.”)

 And so above the ocean I,

-Released from life, from earth entire,
+Released from arms and earth entire,

 Relive within this room of steel

-The ashen memory of Your fire.
+The ashen memory of your fire,

 That in such mansions once I slept,